 Preventing Future Defaults

 Preventing future defaults involves making installment payments on time and filing all required tax returns.
-This is super important and not everyone realizes it.
+This is very important, but not everyone realizes it.
 Ensuring that all missed payments and reasons stated in the CP523 notice are accurate by reviewing your payment history can help avoid future issues.

-You should also review your tax withholding to avoid underpayment issues that could lead to tax debt.
+You should also review your tax withholding to avoid underpayment issues that could lead to tax debt, ideally as part of year-round tax preparation in Chicago or your local market.
 By staying on top of your tax obligations and making timely payments, you can prevent future defaults and maintain your installment agreement.

 You need to be able to show a sincere effort to comply with IRS rules before the government will negotiate with you or make a deal.